 - £65 or £95 for a maximum of 15 people

-- All tours must be booked in advance, all bookings will receive a letter of confirmation
+- All tours must be booked in advance (but no more than 6 months in advance), all bookings will receive a letter of confirmation

 - Bookings cancelled with less than 10 working days notice will be charged in full

 The Museum of Childhood is a treasure trove of childhood related items!
 From our oldest object, an Egyptian doll to dolls’ houses for teaching children, clothing, toys and furniture, this tour introduces you to some of our most important items, including the building itself.

 The Museum of Childhood has a diverse collection of toys from around the world, many with curious tales attached.
 Find out where the snakes slithered round ladders originally and the universality of play.

 Queen Victoria’s 64 year reign saw enormous changes to the country that affected every aspect of life, from how babies were carried, how children learnt and worked and what they played with.
 Using the Museum’s collection, consider how childhood changed into its more modern form.

 Originally built as a temporary museum in South Kensington in 1856, the Museum of Childhood’s building has been welcoming visitors in Bethnal Green since 1872.
 A unique building with surprising architectural elements, this tour will open the building anew for you.
 (30 minutes, £40)